How will Trump's 'big, beautiful' bill affect climate change?

 These tax credits include breaks for "clean" vehicles and energy-efficient homes, among others.

-The bill also attempts to roll back funding for a programme intended to help oil and natural gas producers cut methane emissions, among other provisions.
+The bill also attempts to roll back funding for a programme intended to help oil and natural gas producers cut methane emissions.

 The bill makes it "much, much harder to build new clean energy projects," said Joanna Slaney, vice president for political and government affairs for the Environmental Defense Fund (EDF), an advocacy group.

-"It's clear that this deeply unpopular bill favours burning more fossil fuels while ignoring the damage it will do to people's lives," Slaney said.
+She said the bill "favours burning more fossil fuels while ignoring the damage it will do to people's lives."

 The oil and gas industry, meanwhile, is praising the legislation, which could expedite new potential lease sales tied to fossil fuel projects.
-The bill directs the secretary of the interior to resume quarterly onshore oil and gas lease sales, which were limited under Biden.
+The bill directs the Department of the Interior to resume quarterly onshore oil and gas lease sales, which were limited under Biden.

 "This historic legislation will help usher in a new era of energy dominance by unlocking opportunities for investment, opening lease sales and expanding access to oil and natural gas development," said Mike Sommers, CEO and President of the American Petroleum Institute (API).